-Sales volume (in dollars) continued to decline in July to $40,099,336 in sales throughout the month.
-This represents a 28.8% decrease from July 2020.
-The average sales price in Squamish also continued to decline from previous months, however, it is still up 18.8% from July 2020.
-Active sales to listing ratio (absorption rate) also went down in June to 33% (from 60% in May, 48% in June) – this is still 17.5% higher than this time last year.
-For reference, the market is considered to be in a sellers market above 20%, so we are still in a Sellers Market.
+Sales volume took a slight dip in June, however, that is reflective of the weather and the relaxing COVID-19 restrictions which saw more people heading out of town.
+The average sales price in Squamish dropped from May 2021, however was still up 21.6% from June 2020.
+Active sales to listing ratio (absorption rate) also went down in June to 50% (from 60% in May & April and 66% in March) – this is still a huge 122% higher than this time last year.
+For reference, the market is considered to be in a sellers market above 20%, so we are still in a very active Sellers Market – sorry buyers!

 SQUAMISH – ALL PROPERTY TYPES